-Twenty-four ATP systems competed in the various divisions.
-The division winners from CASC-J11 (the previous CASC), and the Prover9 1109a system, are automatically entered into the corresponding demonstration divisions to provide benchmarks against which progress can be judged.
+Nineteen ATP systems competed in the various divisions of CASC-J12.
+The division winners from the previous CASC (CASC-29) and the Prover9 1109a system are automatically entered into the corresponding demonstration divisions to provide benchmarks against which progress can be judged.
 The systems, the divisions in which they were entered, and their entrants, are listed in Tables 2 and 3 A division acronym in italics indicates the system was in the demonstration division.
-System descriptions are in the competition proceedings [112] and on the CASC-29 web site.
+System descriptions are in the competition proceedings 118 and on the CASC-J12 web site.